Skip to main content

 Time Settings

-IPAC - Time Settings
+IPAC web UI - Time Settings

 It's important that the IP Audio Client device operates running the correct date and time, especially if a scheduler is configured and the device is not installed in a UTC timezone.
 IP Audio Client uses an NTP daemon to set its system time.
 The NTP protocol is used on the standard port 123.
 The time set by NTP is in UTC, to configure the local time it is necessary to select the correct timezone from the “Timezone” drop down.